Netanyahu draws "red line" on Iran's nuclear program

 Seeking re-election, Obama has faced criticism from Republican challenger Mitt Romney that the president is being too tough with Israel and not tough enough with Iran.

-He also said Israel has no roots in the Middle East and would be ”eliminated.
+Netanyahu was due to meet with U.S. Secretary of State Hillary Clinton later in the day.
+White House spokesman Jay Carney said he expected Obama to have a follow-up phone call with Netanyahu, probably on Friday.

-Obama has drawn criticism from Republicans for opting not to meet Netanyahu or other foreign leaders on the sidelines of the General Assembly and focus instead on his re-election campaign.
+Obama has drawn criticism from Republicans for opting not to meet Netanyahu or other foreign leaders on the sidelines of the General Assembly and focus instead on campaigning for re-election.

-Iran says it is enriching uranium only for peaceful energy and medical purposes, not for nuclear bombs.
+“By sometime next year, Iran could potentially amass enough 20 percent enriched material that could - if Iran decides to expel inspectors and convert the material to weapons grade - provide enough nuclear material for one bomb,” Kimball said.

+“But enough material for one bomb doesn’t constitute an effective, deliverable nuclear arsenal.”

-Additional reporting by Michelle Nichols, Arshad Mohammed and Louis Charbonneau; Editing by Will Dunham and Todd Eastham
+Additional reporting by Michelle Nichols, Arshad Mohammed and Louis Charbonneau; Editing by Will Dunham and Eric Walsh